-Level of security after implementing the security controls

 Use Case 2 - Smart Micro-Factories: Requirements and Threat Models

 Use case description

 Domain

 Internet of Things (IoT) technology has transformed products and processes in our industries.
 It is the driving force behind the Industry 4.0.
 In this transformation, a humongous amount of IoT devices have been installed and it keeps growing.
 Industrial machines which were connected using traditional wired technologies have come online with retrofitting devices capable of offering wireless technology.
 This has led to amalgamation of Internet technologies (IT) and operational technologies (OT).
 As these devices are part of critical industrial networks, their security is of prime importance.
 There are multiple regulations which mandate IoT device manufacturers to provide over the air updates and cyber security management system.
 Additionally, manufacturers are required to report any cyber security incident to competent security authority to don't incur in a sanction.
 Main operations include secure bootstrapping process, threat monitoring, over the air (OTA) updates and lifecycle management.